camomille987/Tic-Tac-Toe-using-JS/README.md

 # Tic-Tac-Toe-using-JS
-Used HTMl, CSS and vanilla Javascript to build a Tic Tac Toe game.
+Used HTML, CSS and vanilla Javascript to build a Tic Tac Toe game.
 The human Player plays a round of tic tac toe against an AI player resulting in either a Tie or a Loss.
 The AI is designed using the Minimax Algorithm.